naughtyourboi/SCU_Final_Project/README.md

 ### Install all the packages we need.

 # Additional information
+### Our goal is to let everybody know our campus at anytime and easily
 ### Line is a communication app similar to Messages, and it is popular in Korea, Taiwan and Japan.